noiseprotocol/noise_spec/noise.md

 After the handshake is complete you call `EndHandshake()` which returns two kernels, the first for encrypting transport messages from initiator to responder, and the second for messages in the other direction.
-Transport messages are encrypted and decrypted by calling `kernel.Encrypt()` and `kernel.Decrypt()`.
+The session object should be securely deleted, so that any traces of the ephemeral private keys are removed from memory.
+Then transport messages can be encrypted and decrypted by calling `kernel.Encrypt()` and `kernel.Decrypt()`.

 3.4.
 Session state and methods
 ------------------------------